 - The extensive documentation available for this VMware administrator tool helps admins to use it effectively.

 RVTools is one of the most potent VMtools for monitoring modern-day virtual environments.
-It is an extremely useful application with a plethora of robust features, which makes it very easy to view the essential information of your VMware ecosystem.
+It is a handy application with a plethora of robust features, making it very easy to view your VMware ecosystem’s essential information.
 The software is built using the .NET framework and can connect with several VMware tools such as VirtualCenter appliances, standard ESX Servers, VirtualCenter 2.5, to name a few.